-At March 31, 2007, long-term debt for Evangeline consisted of (i) \$18.2 million in principal amount of 9.9% fixed interest rate senior secured notes due December 2010 (the "Series B" notes) and (ii) a \$7.5 million subordinated note payable to an affiliate of the other co-venture participant (the "LL&E Note").
+At September 30, 2007 9.9% fixed interest rate senior secured notes due December 2010 ("Series B" notes) Current portion of debt - due December 31, 2007 \$ 5,000 Long-term portion of debt 13,150 \$7.5 million subordinated note payable to an affiliate of other co-venture participant ("LL&E Note") 7,500 Total joint venture debt principal obligation \$ 25,650

 The Series B notes are collateralized by (i) Evangeline's property, plant and equipment; (ii) proceeds from its Entergy natural gas sales contract; and (iii) a debt service reserve requirement.
 Scheduled principal repayments on the Series B notes are \$5.0 million annually through 2009 with a final repayment in 2010 of approximately \$3.2 million.
 The trust indenture governing the Series B notes contains covenants such as requirements to maintain certain financial ratios.
-Evangeline was in compliance with such covenants at March 31, 2007.
+Evangeline was in compliance with such covenants during the periods presented.

-Evangeline incurred the LL&E Note obligations in connection with its acquisition of the Entergy natural gas sales contract in 1991 and formation of the venture.
+Evangeline incurred the \$7.5 million LL&E Note obligations in connection with its acquisition of the Entergy natural gas sales contract in 1991 and the formation of the venture.
 The LL&E Note is subject to a subordination agreement which prevents the repayment of principal and accrued interest on the note until such time as the Series B note holders are either fully cash secured through debt service accounts or have been completely repaid.
 Variable rate interest accrues on the subordinated note at a LIBOR rate plus 0.5%.
-The weighted-average variable interest rate paid on this debt was 5.87% during the three months ended March 31, 2007.
-At March 31, 2007, the amount of accrued but unpaid interest on the LL&E Note was approximately \$8.2 million.
+The weighted-average variable interest rate paid on this debt was 5.88% during the three months and nine months ended September 30, 2007.
+At September 30, 2007, the amount of accrued but unpaid interest on the LL&E Note was approximately \$8.6 million.

 Note 9.
-Parent Interest in Subsidiaries and Minority Interest
+Minority Interest and Parent Interest in Subsidiaries